skills/secure-repository-supply-chain/README.md

 - **What you'll learn**: How to view repository dependencies, view Dependabot alerts, and enable Dependabot security and version updates
 - **What you'll build**: Repository dependencies, Dependabot alerts, pull requests to fix dependencies and version updates
 - **Prerequisites**: None
-- **Timing**: This course is four steps long and can be completed in under an hour
+- **Timing**: This course  can be completed in under an hour

+In this course, you will:

+1.
+2.
+3.

-## How to start this course
+### How to start this course

 <!-- For start course, run in JavaScript:
 'https://github.com/new?' + new URLSearchParams({